|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 - LNR reviews proposed sales at periodic asset management meetings.

-LNR has handled sales transactions throughout the U.S. for all main income-property types and specialized assets, such as golf courses.
-Since 2015, LNR has sold approximately 775 REO assets for gross proceeds of approximately $7.5 billion (see table 5).
-It further reported that, since inception, it has managed nearly 3,000 CMBS REO properties and sold more than 2,300 properties for aggregate proceeds of $22 billion as a special servicer.
+LNR has significant experience handling sales transactions throughout the U.S. for all main income-property types as well as specialized assets, such as golf courses.
+Since 2018, LNR has sold approximately 480 REO assets for gross proceeds of nearly $3.8 billion (see table 5).
+It further reported that since inception, it has managed and sold approximately 2,800 CMBS REO properties for aggregate proceeds of $27 billion as a special servicer.

 |Amount (mil. $)||No.||Avg.
 REO hold period (mos.)||Amount (mil. $)||No.||Avg.
 REO hold period (mos.)||Amount (mil. $)||No.||Avg.
 REO hold period (mos.)||Amount (mil. $)||No.||Avg.
 REO hold period (mos.)||Amount (mil. $)||No.||Avg.
 REO hold period (mos.)|